Prime corn yields are likely gone for Iowa farmers, agronomist says

 Iowa State research has shown that the best corn crops are planted before mid-May and that yields drop precipitously when planting happens after June 1.

 Also in 2013, the corn crop was further compromised by widespread drought in the summer months.
-Current weather patterns portend another drier summer, specifically in June and July, said Jason Glisan, state climatologist for the Iowa Department of Agriculture and Land Stewardship.
+Current weather patterns portend another drier summer, specifically in June and July, said Justin Glisan, state climatologist for the Iowa Department of Agriculture and Land Stewardship.